BlockstreamResearch/bip-frost-dkg/README.md

 TODO ChillDKG a wrapper around encpedpop, it adds a recovery mechanism

-## Interface and Usage of ChillDKG
+## Usage of ChillDKG

-ChillDKG is the DKG protocol proposed in this BIP.
-Its main advantages over existing DKG protocols are that it does not require any external secure channel or consensus mechanism, and recovering a participant is securely possible from a single seed and the full transcript of the protocol.
+The purpose of this section is to provide a high-level overview of the interface and usage of ChillDKG, aimed at developers who would like to use a ChillDKG implementation in their applications and systems.

 TODO Say something about the reference code and link to it somewhere